A comprehensive assessment of accuracy of adaptive integration of cut cells for laminar fluid-structure interaction problems: Numerical example

 The evolution of the Y-displacement of point A and Y-component of force is shown, respectively, in Figs. \ref{fig-Turek-disp-l2-q1-disp} and \ref{fig-Turek-disp-l2-q1-force} for the level-2 mesh with $Q_1$ b-splines for four different levels of adaptive integration.
 The corresponding graphs for the level-3 mesh with $Q_1$ b-splines are shown in Figs. \ref{fig-Turek-disp-l3-q1-disp} and \ref{fig-Turek-disp-l3-q1-force}, and the ones for level-2 mesh and $Q_2$ b-splines are shown in Figs. \ref{fig-Turek-disp-l2-q2-disp} and \ref{fig-Turek-disp-l2-q2-force}.
 The amplitude and frequency are also compared in Table. \ref{table-Turekbeam}.
 As shown, the results obtained with three and higher levels of adaptive integration match well with those of subtriangulation.
 From the graphs for forces, we can observe the disappearance of spurious oscillations in the forces with three and higher levels of adaptive integration.
+Contour plots of velocity magnitude and pressure at three different time instants obtained with the level-3 mesh and $Q_1$ b-splines using three levels of adaptive integration are presented in Figs. \ref{fig-Turek-contours-velo} and \ref{fig-Turek-contours-pres}.
 The results obtained for this example indicate that three levels of adaptive integration are sufficient for computing accurate numerical results for laminar fluid-flexible structure interaction problems.
 As observed in the example of Kovasznay flow, the computational cost of using three levels of adaptive integration is comparable to that of subtriangulation.